Left Continue shopping

 The Biggest Lawsuit Against Talc

-But scientific evidence has been persistently connecting talc powder to ovarian cancer, and Johnson & Johnson has already faced this lawsuit.
-In fact, in 2018 J&J was ordered to pay $4.7 billion to 22 women and their families.
-Not to mention other successful suits prior to that.
+Scientific studies have long linked talc powder to ovarian cancer, and Johnson & Johnson has already faced numerous lawsuits.
+In 2018, the company was ordered to pay $4.7 billion to 22 women and their families, with additional successful suits filed before and after.

 Leave a comment